Find Affordable College Courses

 Boston, MA

-Boston University came in at #8 in this year’s edition of the Most Popular Journalism Master’s Degree Schools ranking.
-Boston U is a very large private not-for-profit school located in the city of Boston.
+Boston University ranked #8 on this year’s Most Popular Journalism Master’s Degree Schools list.
+Boston U is a fairly large private not-for-profit school located in the large city of Boston.

 Women make up 78% of the journalism majors at the school.